thisarasamuditha/LNF-testing-new-version/README.md

 - For cucumber it uses Junit 4.
-When i want to teat cucumber uncomment
+When i want to test cucumber uncomment

 ```
 <!-- <dependency>